The Ultimate Guide To Wood Rot

 Furthermore, you must use a highly breathable treatment.
 By being highly breathable, a wood treatment can allow any moisture inside the timber to naturally escape, ensuring it stays dry.
 Many wood treatments, especially oil-based ones can seal the pores of wood, preventing water vapour from naturally passing through the timber.
 By trapping water vapour, these low breathability wood treatments can cause a build-up of moisture, which can lead to wet rot and eventually cause the coating that was applied to blister and flake.
 For this reason, any product applied to the wood should be highly breathable if you want to protect outdoor timber from becoming damp.

 Emperor Exterior Wood Waterproofer is a super hydrophobic treatment, meaning it is ultra-water repellent.
 It has been specifically designed to protect bare, nature timber surfaces from the damaging effects that weathering can have, including rotting, organic growth and discolouration.
 It achieves this by causing any water that lands on the wood to simply fall off without soaking into the timber.
-While preventing water absorption, it is also highly breathable which means any water vapour can naturally breathe out of the wood.
+While reducing water absorption, it is also highly breathable which means any water vapour can naturally breathe out of the wood.

 This combination of water repellent properties and high breathability allows the treatment to keep exterior wood dry and extends the life span of the timber by reducing the damaging effects that moisture can have over-time.